sergiusens/snappy-docs/concepts/core-classic.md

 ---
-title: "Ubuntu Core and Ubuntu Desktop"
+title: "Core and Classic"
 ---

-# Ubuntu Core and Ubuntu Desktop
+# Ubuntu Core and Ubuntu Classic

 ## What is Ubuntu Core?